risamdhanpreet1/risamdhanpreet1.github.io/bank.md

 <br>

 ### Key Questions & Insights

-- *Which countries have the most and fewest active borrowers?*

-- *Who are the top five borrowers by total loan count?*

-- *Which country had the most recent repayment activity?*

-- *Which country has the highest average loan amount?*

-- *Which countries have never missed a repayment date?*

-- *Which country holds the largest cumulative debt?*

-- *Largest year-over-year increase in borrowing*
-- *Loan status distribution*
-- - Where does our lending footprint begin?
+- Where does our lending footprint begin?
 - Who are the biggest players in our loan history?
 - What is the largest single loan we’ve ever issued?
 - What does the first glimpse of borrower debt look like?